AnonymouX47/term-image/README.md

 ### Supported Terminal Emulators
 See [here](https://term-image.readthedocs.io/en/latest/installation.html#supported-terminal-emulators) for a list of tested terminal emulators.

-If you've tested `term-image` on any other terminal emulator that meets the requirements for any of the render styles, please mention the name (and version) in a new thread under [this discussion](https://github.com/AnonymouX47/term-image/discussions/4).
+If you've tested this library on any other terminal emulator that meets the requirements for any of the render styles, please mention the name (and version) in a new thread under [this discussion](https://github.com/AnonymouX47/term-image/discussions/4).

 Also, if you have any issue with terminal support, you may report or check information about it in the discussion linked above.

 ## Features

-### Library features
 - Multiple image formats (basically all formats supported by [`PIL.Image.open()`](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html))
 - Multiple image source types: PIL image instance, local file, URL
-  - Exposes various features of the protocols
 - Multiple image render styles (with automatic support detection)
 - Support for multiple terminal graphics protocols: [Kitty](https://sw.kovidgoyal.net/kitty/graphics-protocol/), [iTerm2](https://iterm2.com/documentation-images.html)
+  - Exposes various features of the protocols
 - Transparency support (with multiple options)
 - Animated image support (including transparent ones)
   - Multiple formats: GIF, WEBP, APNG (and possibly more)